 Program Overview and Mission

 The Master of Fine Arts (M.F.A.) in Visual Arts is a terminal degree and is the preferred degree for the practicing artist with a professional career in the visual arts.
 It is the recommended degree for college-level teachers of art and secondary school level as well.

-Students accepted into the MFA program at WCSU select a concentration in painting or illustration.
-Graduate work emcompasses a broad range of materials and ideas, not limited to singular viewpoints.
-Students are encouraged to explore and expand the scope of thier work within their concentration.
-Recent MFA theses have included combined-media paitings, multi-demensional works on paper, as well as authored-illustrated books.
+Students accepted into the M.F.A. program at WCSU select a concentration in painting, illustration, or interdisciplinary visual art.
+Graduate work encompasses a broad range of materials and ideas, not limited to singular viewpoints.
+Students are encouraged to explore and expand the scope of their work within their concentration.
+Recent M.F.A. theses have included combined-media paintings, multidimensional works on paper, as well as authored-illustrated books.

 The core of the program is the student’s individual progress in the studio, leading to a professional level of mastery.
 The program is built on a series of individual applied studio courses of escalating intensity, interspersed with regular, individual, and group critiques with faculty mentors.
 Each student presents a capstone thesis, which may include both exhibition and publication, as a final step prior to receiving the M.F.A. degree.

 A highly successful Visiting Artist Lecture Series brings many artists of national and international reputation to WCSU.
 Presenting lectures to the university community, they additionally give critiques to the M.F.A. students, providing a diversity of ideas that expand the educational experience.
 The proximity of WCSU to the galleries and museums of New York City further enhances the program of study.